thelfer/tfel/docs/mfront/stress-potentials/Hooke.md

 ## Computation of the stress

-If the elastic behaviour is orthotropic, the stiffness tensor must be available available (using the keyword `@RequireStiffnessTensor`) or computed by the behaviour (using the keyword `@ComputeStiffnessTensor`).
+If the elastic behavior is orthotropic, the stiffness tensor must be available available (using the keyword `@RequireStiffnessTensor`) or computed by the behavior (using the keyword `@ComputeStiffnessTensor`).
 If those keywords are not explicitly used, the brick will automatically sets the attribute `requireStiffnessTensor` to `true` which has the same effect than the